Money Resolutions for the New Year | Mydoh

 For your teen, a SMART goal is the difference between simply saying they’ll save for a new computer and deciding to save $600 to buy a laptop in July by getting a part-time job

-7 financial resolutions for families in 2023
+7 financial resolutions for families in 2024

-Here are seven financial resolutions that will help families make 2023 a prosperous one.
+Here are seven financial resolutions that will help families make 2024 a prosperous one.

 1. Create a budget

-If you don’t have a family budget, or you think it’s time for your tween or teen to create a budget for themselves, then start your new year financial goal here.
+If you don’t have a family budget, or you think it’s time for your kid or teen to create a budget for themselves, then start your new year financial goal here.
 A balanced budget helps you plan where your money goes and if there’s enough to cover the essentials.
 It’s a skill that will serve your kids as they move into adulthood.
 To simplify the process, have your kids calculate their income (whether that’s an allowance or through a part-time job), allocate money for spending categories, such as lunch money or phone bill, and savings (ideally 20 per cent), and track their spending habits.

 Learn more: How to create a budget for kids and teens